leduong/generator-slimangular/README.md

 You will be asked to specify attributes for the model, where each attribute has the following:

 - a name (TitleCase "First Name", "Last Name", "Birthday"...)
-- a type (String, Integer, Float, Boolean, Date, Enum)
+- a type (String, Char, Text, Integer, Float, Boolean, Date, Enum, Email, Password)
 - for a String attribute, an optional minimum and maximum length
 - for a numeric attribute, an optional minimum and maximum value
 - for a Date attribute, an optional constraint to either past values or future values